 The proposed rule was presented to the Professional Practice Committee for discussion and recommendation to the Full Board for adoption as an emergency rule at the January 2022 Regents meeting, effective January 31, 2022.
-A Notice of Emergency Action and Proposed Rulemaking was published in the State Register on January 26, 2022 for a 60-day public comment period.
+A Notice of Emergency Adoption and Proposed Rulemaking was published in the State Register on January 26, 2022 for a 60-day public comment period.
+Because the January emergency action expired on April 10, 2022, a second emergency action was necessary at the March 2022 Regents meeting, effective April 11, 2022, to ensure the emergency rule remained continuously in effect until it could be permanently adopted at the May 2022 Regents meeting.
+A Notice of Emergency Adoption was published in the State Register on April 27, 2022.

-Because the January emergency action will expire on April 10, 2022, a second emergency action is necessary to ensure the emergency rule remains continuously in effect until it can be permanently adopted at the May 2022 Regents meeting.
-A Notice of Emergency Adoption will be published in the State Register on April 27, 2022.
+Following publication in the State Register, the Department received no comments on the proposed amendment.
+Therefore, an Assessment of Public Comment is not required and no changes to the proposed amendment are necessary.
+A Notice of Adoption will be published in the State Register on June 1, 2022.
 Supporting materials are available upon request from the Secretary to the Board of Regents.